 Clustering of genes

 The Weighted gene correlation network analysis (WGCNA) was applied to the 236 RNA-seq synovial biopsy samples to assign genes into modules when they share a similar expression pattern along all conditions.
 From the total set of 56,292 genes, 11,692 genes remained after filtering (see Material and Methods), and were grouped into 16 modules (S12 Fig).
 Each module has an eigengene (so called module eigengene or ME), which is given by the first component of a PCA.
-Functional enrichments are in the Supplementary Archive tables/ , some remarkable functional enrichments are in S6 table.
+Functional enrichments are in the Supplementary Archive tables/ , some remarkable functional enrichments are in Table A.

 S12 Fig. Gene clusters.
 Genes were clustered into modules of co-expression and their module eigengenes (ME) normalized expressions are shown here for all conditions.
 In panel B the patients are split in male/female and diagnosis, in panel A the average value of male and female is shown.
 The color and the size of the dots depict the first principal component per module using the scaled expression of the respective genes of a module over all conditions.
 Parts of panel B should be seen with caution as some groups have a very small sample size (arthralgiaM and UAM).
 Pairwise significant differences of conditions within modules are in S5 Table.
 These are summarized in panel B as color-code: purple rows and columns are not significantly different to any condition in any module, gray cells are not significantly different to any condition within the particular module.
 Number of samples: 8 arthralgiaF, 2 arthralgiaM, 13 normalF, 14 normalM, 13 OAF, 9 OAM, 19 RAtripleDMARD, 5 UAF, 1 UAM, 33 earlyRAF, 24 earlyRAM, 73 establishedRAF and 22 establishedRAM.